rwcarlsen/cyan/readme.md

 ## Installation

 To install, you need the Go toolchain.
-You can get it from http://golang.org/doc/install or you can use your favorite linux distribution's package manager:
+You can get it from http://golang.org/doc/install or you can use your favorite package manager:

 ```
 # debain-based distros